Phin-Kurniawan/tugas_besar_basdatlanjut/README.md

 ### 3. Setup .env

-Clone .env.example or just rename it to .env then fill in the details & don't forget to setup your DB.
+Clone .env.example to .env then fill in the details & don't forget to setup your DB.

 Then generate app key by running: